From Hype to Reality

 AI in DAM has grown up.
 The experimental phase is behind us.
 What we are navigating now is a shift from AI as a feature to AI as part of the fundamental infrastructure through which assets are managed, governed, and accessed.

-MCP will be central to how this plays out — not because a prompt field will replace a DAM interface, but because it may become the standard channel through which agents, integrations, and automated workflows interact with your asset library.
+MCP will be central to how this plays out.
+Not because a prompt field will replace a DAM interface, but because it may become the standard channel through which agents, integrations, and automated workflows interact with your asset library.

 The organisations that get ahead of this are the ones with clean metadata, well-governed libraries, and DAM vendors who have already done the work.
 Now is a good time to find out which camp you are in.